pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Final notes

-In this proposal, we propose attaching the fill-value to a sparse tensor explicitly in order to cover the third domain, Calculus, that deals mainly with element-wise operations on tensors.
+In this proposal, we propose attaching the fill-value to a sparse tensor explicitly in order to cover the Calculus domain, that deals mainly with element-wise operations on tensors.
 The explicit definition of the fill value is required because the corresponding calculus algorithms cannot make any implicit assumption of the fill-value (the fill-value can be any defined value).